trgr234/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 ## Week 6: WordPress

 ### Monday, 30 September (Learn):
-- **before class**, read the [Introduction](https://easywpguide.com/wordpress-manual/introduction/) to the EasyWPGuide and visit the examples they link to
+- **before class**, read the [Introduction](https://easywpguide.com/wordpress-manual/introduction/) to the EasyWPGuide and visit the examples it links to
 - **before class**, watch the [How to Start a Blog in 2019 (Step by Step)](https://www.youtube.com/watch?time_continue=5&v=hCxIyl3vkLU) from [wpbeginner](https://www.wpbeginner.com)
 - attend lecture about WordPress